 They see patients in the surgical ambulatory care area and in faculty surgeons' private offices as well as in the hospital.

 Skills and Simulation resources are a very important component of a surgical resident’s education today and has been shown to be a very effective method of teaching.
 The STAR Center of Allegheny Health Network is located at our West Penn Hospital and offers a wide variety of equipment to help our residents become skilled surgeons.
-In addition, a curriculum has been prepared for each PGY level to progressively hone their skills so they may become proficient in laparoscopic and endoscopic surgery.
-Certification through FLS and FES is now required to sit for American Board of Surgery exams and the STAR Center is a great place to acquire the skills need to pass those exams!
+In addition, a curriculum has been prepared for each PGY level to progressively hone their skills so they may become proficient in laparoscopic surgery, endoscopic surgery, and robotic surgery.
+Certification through FLS and FES is now required to sit for American Board of Surgery exams and the STAR Center is available to acquire the skills need to pass those exams.

-Our General Surgery Residency Program includes rotations at Allegheny General (AGH) and West Penn (WPH) hospitals in Pittsburgh, Forbes Hospital in Monroeville, and Children's Hospital of Pittsburgh of UPMC.
+Our General Surgery Residency Program includes rotations at Allegheny General Hospital, West Penn Hospital, Forbes Hospital, Allegheny Valley Hospital, Jefferson Hospital and UPMC Children's Hospital.
 Surgical capabilities include: